Romanization of Hebrew: Historic instances

 The 4th-century and 5th-century Latin translations of the Hebrew Bible romanize its proper names.
 The familiar Biblical names in English are derived from these romanizations.
 The Vulgate, of the early 5th century, is considered the first direct Latin translation of the Hebrew Bible.
-Apart from names, another term that the Vulgate romanizes is the technical term mamzer (ממזר).
+Apart from names, another term that the Vulgate Romanizes is the technical term mamzer (ממזר).

 With the rise of Zionism, some Jews promoted the use of romanization instead of Hebrew script in hopes of helping more people learn Hebrew.
-One such promoter was Ithamar Ben Yehuda, or Ittamar Ben Avi as he styled himself.
-His father Eliezer Ben Yehuda raised him to be the first modern native speaker of Hebrew.
-In 1927 Ben-Avi published the biography Avi in romanized Hebrew (now listed in the online catalog of the Jewish National and University Library).
+One such promoter was Itamar Ben-Zion Ben-Yehuda, better known as Itamar Ben-Avi.
+His father, Eliezer Ben Yehuda, raised him to be the first modern native speaker of Hebrew.
+In 1927, Ben-Avi published the biography Avi in Romanized Hebrew (now listed in the online catalog of the Jewish National and University Library).
 However, the innovation did not catch on.

-Political activist Ze'ev Jabotinsky, leader of Betar, and Chief Rabbi Kook, also expressed their support for the reform of Hebrew script using Latin letters.
+Political activist Ze'ev Jabotinsky, leader of right-wing Betar, and Chief Rabbi Kook (for secular words), also expressed their support for the reform of Hebrew script using Latin letters.

 Modern uses

 Romanized Hebrew can be used to present Hebrew terminology or text to anyone who is not familiar with the Hebrew script.
 Many Jewish prayer books in the diaspora include supplementary romanization for some or all of the Hebrew-language congregational prayers.

 Romanized Hebrew is also used for Hebrew-language items in library catalogs and Hebrew-language place names on maps.
-In Israel, most catalogs and maps use the Hebrew script, but romanized maps are easily available and road signs include romanized names.
+In Israel, most catalogs and maps use the Hebrew script, but Romanized maps are easily available and road signs include Romanized names.
 Some Hebrew speakers use romanization to communicate when using internet systems that have poor support for the Hebrew alphabet.
 Frequently, Romanized Hebrew is also used in music scores, in part because music is written left-to-right and Hebrew is written right-to-left.

 Standard romanizations exist for these various purposes.
 However, non-standard romanization is widely seen, even on some Israeli street signs.
 The standards are not generally taught outside of their specific organizations and disciplines.